 Percentage of Firm’s Profits Donated to Charities

 The Hebrew word tzedakah means “justice” or “righteousness”, and is most commonly associated with charitable giving.
-The mitzvah of donating to charity is a core principle here at our law firm, and in the six+ years since opening our doors, we have donated over $300,000 to charity.
+The mitzvah of donating to charity is a core principle here at our law firm, and in the last few years, we have donated over $380,000 to charity.

-We recently donated $100,000 to three organizations: $33,334 to the Against Malaria Foundation which bought thousands of insecticidal mosquito-fighting nets to protect families from malaria, $33,334 to Evidence Action’s “Deworm the World Initiative” which paid for thousands of deworming medication tablets to help children suffering from parasites, and $33,334 to GiveDirectly which helped extremely low-income families afford basic necessities.
+Specifically, we donated $33,334 to the Against Malaria Foundation which bought thousands of insecticidal mosquito-fighting nets to protect families from malaria, $33,334 to Evidence Action’s “Deworm the World Initiative” which paid for thousands of deworming medication tablets to help children suffering from parasites, and $33,334 to GiveDirectly which helped extremely low-income families afford basic necessities.

 For so long as our law firm continues winning verdicts and settlements for our clients and their families, our law firm will continue to donate a portion of our law firm’s profits to nonprofit and charitable organizations here in Georgia and in countries overseas.

 Each year we take on a few cases pro bono, meaning we work for free and do not charge our client any money for our work.